What a road for Sounders’ Gustav Svensson: From gun-toting militia in his face to soccer in China and Seattle

 Back in 2014, Swedish import Svensson, 30, was playing for a team in the Crimea region of Ukraine when it was annexed by Russia.
 He’d lived for two years in the city of Simferopol, a short drive from the Black Sea coastline, enjoying a spacious apartment where he could stroll to the center of town for coffee, or meet friends he’d come to know there.

 One day, gun-toting pro-Russian militia members showed up, taking over city facilities, the local airport and even putting snipers on rooftops.
-Despite their ominous presence, Svensson’s wife, Sara, still his girlfriend back then, came over for one of her regular visits from Sweden as did his future in-laws.
+Despite their ominous presence, Svensson’s wife, Sara, still his girlfriend back then, came over for one of her regular visits from Sweden, as did his future in-laws.

-“Even when the militia came, we had a normal life,’’ said Svensson, whose Sounders took their 1-1-2 record into San Jose on Saturday night to play the Earthquakes.
+“Even when the militia came, we had a normal life,’’ said Svensson, whose Sounders are 1-1-3 after a 1-1 tie at San Jose on Saturday night.
 “My wife’s parents were over there visiting Ukraine for the first time.
 I wanted to show it to them because it’s a beautiful place, especially us being down so close to the Black Sea.
 They were supposed to be there for 10 days, but when they came, everything started to escalate.’’

 Most Read Stories